jesusmgg/summoning-ld55/README.md

+# Ludum Dare 55 entry
+Theme: Summoning

+Base code is from my bespoke engine `pipe-warp`, which is a 2D game engine built on top of Rust, Macroquad and Tiled.

 ## Engine lifecycle functions
 Systems should implement these functions as required.
 The `GameMgr` calls them in the required order and the `main` function implements the main game loop.